-Before sitting down to write this article, I took some time to review the archive from last year's IIMY? articles (you all have access to the archive here).
+Before sitting down to write this article, I took some time to review the archive from last year's IIMY? articles.
 In doing so, I was reminded that my final installment last year was a response to the tragic news out of Uvalde, Texas the day prior, which compelled me to back-burner the idea for this article as the topic of summertime games seemed suddenly off the mark.
 As we turn the corner into a new year, filled with the gifts of hope and promise that our students bring us each day, with the trust and support our parents honor us with, and with the passion and dedication our teachers and staff exemplify in everything they do, my heart is in my hands as I wish us all a peaceful and joyous 2022-23.